PatrickHoeckler/GRDCompiler/GRDlexer/README.md

 This is the lexer part of the GRDCompiler.
 The first step in compiling a program file is converting all letters and symbols into program tokens, these can be: Operation tokens (+, -, <, >, &&, ||,  ...); literals (integers, reals, strings, characters, ...); Comments; Reserved words; Identifiers; and any other token that the language may have.

-The above figure shows how this lexer makes decisions based on a input character to reach a resulting token.
-This tokens are later sent to the [parser](../GRDParser) for the syntax analysis.
+The above figure shows how this lexer makes decisions based on an input character to reach a resulting token.
+This tokens are later sent to the [parser](../GRDparser) for the syntax analysis.

 For all the details about the Finite State Machine and how the lexer processes the input characters you can check the [manual](docs/manual-automato.pdf) (Portuguese only).